A new generation of effective core potentials: Selected lanthanides and heavy elements II: Results

 \subsubsection{Sb}

-For antimony (Sb) there are nominally 5 valence electrons, which makes it rather difficult to capture accurate properties for all the tested possibilities.
-The results presented in Figs. \ref{fig:MAD_in_elements}-\ref{fig:WMAD_in_elements} indicate that our ccECP performs on par or better than most of the legacy ECPs and the UC method.
+For antimony (Sb), there are nominally five valence electrons, making it rather difficult to capture accurate properties for all the tested possibilities.
+The results presented in Figs. \ref{fig:MAD_in_elements}-\ref{fig:WMAD_in_elements} indicate that our ccECP performs on par or better than most legacy ECPs and the UC method.
 While it is possible to further improve the MADs through optimization, it comes at the cost of negatively impacting the accuracy of the binding curve in SbO.
-The optimal compromise is encouraging in comparison with the legacy constructions, see Fig. \ref{fig:Sb_mols}, while also providing lower MADs and LMADs.
-This required significant interventions into the optimization process of ccECP parameters, in particular, special care given to the $s$ and local channels.
-This resulted in the discrepancies being well below chemical accuracy near equilibrium bond lengths, \ref{fig:Sb_mols}.
+The optimal compromise is encouraging, compared to the legacy constructions; see Fig. \ref{fig:Sb_mols}, while also providing lower MADs and LMADs.
+This required significant interventions in the optimization process of the ccECP parameters, in particular, special attention was given to the $s$ and local channels where we systematically refined the coefficients of these channels by explicitly varying the first and second digits after the decimal point.
+The optimizer was configured to constrain the specific exponents of the local channel, keeping them unchanged while allowing the remaining parameters to be optimized.
+These hand-tuned adjustments were carefully tracked to assess their impact on the SbO binding curve to determine which parameter eliminates overbinding as seen in the other comparing ECPs.
+This resulted in discrepancies that were well below the chemical accuracy near equilibrium bond lengths \ref{fig:Sb_mols}.